0AnonymousSite0/QA_for_CCLR/README.md

-# Integrating Domain-Specific Knowledge Graph with Large Language Model for Question-Answering of Construction Laws and Regulations: A Case of Chinese Registered Constructor Qualification Examination
+# Integrating Domain-Specific Knowledge Graph with Large Language Model for Question-Answering of Construction Laws and Regulations

 ## !!!
 As the paper is under review, all contents in this repository currently are not allowed to be re-used by anyone until this announcement is deleted.